Douglas Gracey: Second World War

 [The] break-out of the 20th Division was a spectacular achievement which only a magnificent division, magnificently led, could have staged after weeks of the heaviest defensive fighting.

 Driving rapidly south the division captured Prome on 2 May, by which time the campaign was effectively over.

 In February 1945 Gracey had been appointed a Commander of the order of the British Empire (CBE) for "gallant and distinguished services in Burma and on the Eastern Frontier of India" and in May his rank of major-general was made permanent.
-In July 1945, Gracey was made a Companion of the Order of the Bath (CB), and he was mentioned in despatches.
-There were further mentions in despatches for services in Burma in September 1945 and May 1946.
+In July 1945, Gracey was made a Companion of the Order of the Bath (CB) and he was mentioned in dispatches.
+There were further mentions in dispatches for services in Burma in September 1945 and May 1946.

-Because of Gracey's close relationship with his men, afforded by his long service as commander, the 20th Division had a reputation as a happy and confident unit.
-Field Marshal Slim said of them:

-I have never seen troops who carry their tails more vertically.
+Because of Gracey's close relationship with his men, afforded by his long service as commander, the 20th Indian Infantry Division had a reputation as a happy and confident unit.
+Field Marshal Slim said of them, "I have never seen troops who carry their tails more vertically."

 Indochina

-In September 1945, Gracey led 20,000 troops of the 20th Indian Division to occupy Saigon.
+In September 1945, Gracey led 20,000 troops of the 20th Indian Infantry Division ijnto Saigon.
 During the Potsdam Conference in July 1945, the Allies had agreed on Britain taking control of Vietnam south of the 16th parallel (then part of French Indochina) from the Japanese occupiers.
 Ho Chi Minh, the leader of the communist Viet Minh, proclaimed Vietnamese independence from French rule and big pro-independence and anti-French demonstrations and strikes were held in Saigon.
-The French, anxious to retain their colony, persuaded Gracey's Commander in Chief, Lord Mountbatten, to authorise Gracey to declare martial law.
-Fearing a communist takeover of Vietnam, Gracey decided to rearm French citizens who had remained in Saigon and allowed them to seize control of public buildings from the Viet Minh.
-In October 1945, as fighting spread throughout the city, Gracey issued guns to the Japanese troops who had surrendered and used them to occupy the city.
-According to some socialist and communist commentaries, this controversial decision furthered Ho Chi Minh's cause of liberating Vietnam from foreign rule and precipitated the First Indochina War.
-Other authors such as Peter Dunn and Timothy Smith reach a different, more sympathetic conclusion – that his orders were essentially to maintain essential services and prevent the slaughter of the civilian population.
-Marston reviews the military position Gracey found himself in.
-French General Leclerc arrived in Saigon in October 1945 to assume authority but it was not until well into the first half of 1946 that enough French troops had arrived to allow Gracey to return with the bulk of his troops in March 1946 to India where the 20th Indian Division was disbanded.
+The French, anxious to retain their colony, persuaded Lord Mountbatten, to authorise Gracey to declare martial law.
+Fearing a communist takeover of Vietnam, Gracey decided to arm French citizens who had remained in Saigon and allowed them to seize control of public buildings from the Viet Minh.

+In October 1945, Gracey rearmed the Japanese garrison and used them to occupy the city.
+Some American commentaries call this controversial decision one that furthered Ho Chi Minh's cause of liberating Vietnam from foreign rule, starting the First Indochina War.
+Peter Dunn and Timothy Smith claim that his orders were intended to maintain essential services and prevent the slaughter of the civilian population.
+Marston reviews the military position Gracey was in.
+French General Philippe Leclerc arrived in Saigon in October 1945 to assume command but it was not until well into the first half of 1946 that enough French troops had arrived to allow Gracey in March 1946 to return with the bulk of his troops to India where the 20th Indian Infantry Division was disbanded.